Geek+ raises $50 million more to bring autonomous warehouse robots to the U.S.

 Geek+’s funding round extension comes after the Beijing-based company brought its warehouse robots to the U.S. via a partnership with Conveyco, a North American order fulfillment and distribution center system integrator.
 Overseas, Geek+ recently worked with Walmart to deploy robots in the retailer’s Shenzhen distribution center, improving picking efficiency by a claimed 3.5 times.
 It also installed dozens of picking robots in Dell’s Xiamen spare parts warehouse and Decathlon’s Kunshan warehouse to reduce the need for on-site operators.
 And in Japan, it teamed up with Nike to enable same-day delivery in the Greater Tokyo area.

-Geek+ says that it has over 300 customers who’ve deployed more than 10,000 of its robots to date in over 20 countries.
+Geek+ says that it has over 300 customers (including Alibaba and Suning) who’ve deployed more than 10,000 of its robots to date in over 20 countries.

-This latest “C2” funding round, which was led by V Fund with participation from Redview Capital and Vertex Ventures, brings Geek+’s total raised to over $440 million a reported post-money valuation of $2 billion.
+This latest “C2” funding round, which was led by V Fund with participation from Redview Capital and Vertex Ventures, brings Geek+’s total raised to nearly $390 million a reported post-money valuation of $2 billion.
 (GGV Capital, D1 Capital Partners, and Warburg Pincus contributed to last year’s C1.)
 In addition to Beijing, the 800-employee company has offices in Germany, the UK, the US, Japan, Hong Kong, and Singapore

 Geek+ competes in the $3.1 billion intelligent machines market with Los Angeles-based robotics startup InVia, which leases automated robotics technologies to fulfillment centers; Gideon Brothers, a Croatia-based industrial startup backed by TransferWise cofounder Taavet Hinrikus; robotics systems company GreyOrange; and Berkshire Grey, which combines AI and robotics to automate multichannel fulfillment for retailers, ecommerce, and logistics enterprises; and Otto Motors.
 Fulfillment alone is a $9 billion industry — roughly 60,000 employees handle orders in the U.S., and companies like Apple manufacturing partner Foxconn have deployed tens of thousands of assistive robots in assembly plants overseas.